MoonFlowww/Thot/docs/sub/plot/README.md

 # Plotting Utilities

-`Thot::Plot` exposes lightweight wrappers around the statistics captured during [Docs/Training](../training/README.md) and [Docs/Evaluation](../evaluation/README.md).
+`Omni::Plot` exposes lightweight wrappers around the statistics captured during [Docs/Training](../training/README.md) and [Docs/Evaluation](../evaluation/README.md).
 Plots rely on the Gnuplot bindings shipped in `src/utils/gnuplot.hpp`; ensure `gnuplot` is available in your environment when rendering to the desktop.